WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 A responsive application is able to respond to new requests even while suspended for existing ones.
 Note that we are not concerned with _multi-threaded_ applications (which can also be responsive): only one computation is expected to be active at any one time and all others would be _suspended_.
 Typically, such responsive applications are already crafted using an eventloop style architecture; even if they still use synchronous APIs.

 In fact, our example above is already technically re-entrant!
-However, it does suffer from a particular bug: if the export is reentered, while an existing call is suspended, the global variable holding the suspender will need to be properly managed.
-Specifically, we need to reset that global when a suspended computation is resumed.
+However, it does suffer from a particular bug: if the export is reentered, while an existing call is suspended, the global variable holding the suspender may have the wrong value in it and that will result in a trap.
+We must ensure that the value of the `$suspender` global is properly maintained.

 This is necessary because the global variable used to communicate the identity of the suspender from the export call to the import is just that&mdash;global.
 It will be reset every time a call to the export is made.
 Only one task may be running at any one time, which means that the value of the `$suspender` global will not be changed while the task is running.
 However, the value of `$suspender` _will_ change if the task is suspended and a new task started.
 So, we need to ensure that the `$suspender` global is properly reset when a task is resumed.